fable-compiler/fable-graphics/samples/d3/barchart/README.md

 * To start a local server and open a web with the sample, type: `npm start`

-> If you wan to listen for changes and recompile the F# code, you can use `npm build -- --watch`.
+> If you want to listen for changes and recompile the F# code, you can use `npm build -- --watch`.
 Then you need to run `npm start` in a different terminal window.